If you have a question that isn't answered here, please email us and we'll post the answer.

 So the answer to this question is that, although I'm a meat eater, I choose to not participate in factory farming by buying meat, milk or eggs in the grocery store.
 By raising food myself I know what they're eating and I know they're raised with the kindness, love and respect they deserve as living beings.
 And, as important, I know how they're butchered.
 They have one bad moment in their whole lives – done as quickly, and as humanely as possible.

-If you're a vegetarian I respect your choice.
-If you eat meat or eggs, or drink milk or eat anything that's made with milk, like cheese, my question to you is how you can buy those items from the supermarket knowing that you're supporting the inhumane treatment of the animals that provide you with this food.
-If you can't raise the food yourself, then buy it from your local farmers that raise the animals in a humane way.
+If you're a vegetarian or vegan I respect your choice.
+If you eat meat or eggs, or drink milk or eat anything that's made with milk, like cheese or butter, my question to you is how you can eat an animal you didn't raise?
+How can you buy those items from the supermarket knowing that you're supporting the inhumane treatment of the animals that provide you with this food?
+If you can't raise the food yourself, then buy it from your local farmers who raise the animals in a humane way.
 Vote with your dollars!

 The decision to get a goat, or any animal, is not something to be jumped into lightly.
 Like dogs, they get very attached to their surroundings and their people.
 It's good when people research all they can about an animal BEFORE getting one.
 I get calls from people all the time that know nothing about goats or sheep, and now they've got a problem with feeding or health issues, and have no clue.
 Although I'm happy to help, they might have avoided the problem if they'd been educated first.
 My advice is to read, read, read, then read some more, about the particular care of goats, or whatever animal you're thinking of getting.